 The primary source of county revenue is through property taxes.
 However, only about 23% of all property taxes go to fund county government, while the remaining 77% are used to fund schools and other local entities.
 It is the auditor’s responsibility to figure real estate and mobile home taxes.
 It should be noted that the auditor does not appraise property value, but rather figures the property appraisal into a tax levy, which is forwarded to the county treasurer for collection.

 Prior to any election, the county auditor is responsible for notifying the public of up-coming special or general elections.
 In addition to this, the auditor is responsible for the ordering and printing of ballots, setting up voting machines, and hiring election workers.
 The auditor is responsible for supervising the election and making sure the election workers have attended an election workshop.
 Election workshops are supervised by the Secretary of State.
 Before any person can vote in a South Dakota election, they must first be registered to vote.
 The county auditor can provide this service for you.

-For more information on registering to vote in South Dakota please visit the SD Secretary of State’s website.
+For more information on registering to vote in South Dakota please visit the South Dakota Secretary of State